StephenKevin/zugh/README.md

 SELECT * FROM zugh.users LIMIT 2, 18446744073709551614
 ```

-except instances of `Limit`, any instance of `SelectBase` could use slice to return a instance of `Limit`.
+Except for instances of `Limit`, all the others instance of `SelectBase` could use slice to return a instance of `Limit`.

+The slice here don't accept negative numbers.

 ### Aggregate

+We provide some aggregation functions in `zugh.query.aggregate` moulde.

 ```py
 >>> from zugh.query.aggregate import Avg, Count, Max, Min, Sum